“What is the soul?” I get asked this question a lot. It’s hard for most people to describe the soul.

 “There is a river whose streams make glad the city of God” (Psalm 46:4).
 In many places the Bible refers to God’s Spirit flowing like a river in our midst and through our souls.
 It’s with our soul that we thirst for God.
 So the Psalmist cries out, “O God..
 My soul thirsts for you” (Psalm 63:1).

-The healthy soul is alive with God!
 We’re recognizing the hoped for liveliness of our soul when we refer to tasty food as “soul food” and to music that moves us to dance as “soul music.”
 The soul that is alert to life and to God’s Spirit flows with strength, direction, beauty, and harmony.
 It’s why David prays in Psalm 57, “Awake my soul!” (v 8).
 With an alert mind and a fixed heart David continually opened his soul to God’s presence (v 7).

-As pictured at the top of this article, your soul is meant to rise up from God like a mighty wave of the ocean!
+Your soul is meant to rise up from God like a mighty wave of the ocean!
 It’s meant to flow continuously and joyously like a vigorous stream of living water that gushes out of your belly to bless the people around you!
 (John 7:37-39).

-Restoring Your Soul
+Restoring Your Soul Splits

 But our souls have been split by sin (James 1:5-8, YLT).
 Neglect, anger, lust, deceit, judgment, pride and other sins coming from our hearts or imposed upon us by others cause our souls to be malformed and to malfunction.
 Only God can heal and restore the soul to the glory it’s created for.
 As we’ll see in the additional Scriptures below, a primary way that the Lord revives our soul is a surprise to most people: He uses the law!